 - Some people develop the pain from having pain within the joint, but some people develop the pain from having their shoelace rubbing against the top of the big spur that development because of the joint pain.

-- By avoiding the leases covering this bone spur, it takes pressure off the superficial peroneal nerve which can become compressed between the skin and the bone spur underneath it.
+- Avoiding the leases covering this bone spur takes the pressure off the superficial peroneal nerve, which can become compressed between the skin and the bone spur underneath it.

 Bone Spur on Top of Foot from Running:

-- A bone spur on top of the foot from running is mainly irrated because your foot becomes more aggravated during running.
+- A bone spur on top of the foot from running is mainly irritated because your foot becomes more aggravated during running.

 - The amount of force your foot absorbs increases greatly, so it is more important to have great shoes and orthotics while running.

-- Another option is that there are better ways to exercise rather than pounding your feet into the ground thousands of times.
+- Another option is better ways to exercise rather than pounding your feet into the ground thousands of times.

 - Especially if you are not in the greatest shape in the world.